 In today’s day and age, where parents are often working full time, grandparents are more involved than ever in the lives of their grandchildren.
 In some cases, grandparents might serve as a grandchild’s legal guardian, and in others, they may be their closest confidante.
 Unsurprisingly, this leads to many situations where a grandchild who has been arrested chooses to reach out to a grandparent as their first call for help.
 A grandparent receiving such a call from a beloved grandchild might feel scared and helpless.
 However, they are steps they can quickly take to help their grandchild and give them the best possible chance at settling the matter without facing serious criminal consequences, including bailing them out of jail, which a grandparent or anyone else is permitted to do.
-Below, our experienced Philadelphia criminal defense lawyers at The Law Offices of Lloyd Long explain when and how a grandparent can bail their grandchild out of jail and how a skilled attorney can help with bail proceedings and beyond.
+Below, our experienced criminal lawyers in Philadelphia at The Law Offices of Lloyd Long explain when and how a grandparent can bail their grandchild out of jail and how a skilled attorney can help with bail proceedings and beyond.

 How Does the Philadelphia Bail System Work?

 Occasionally, for minor crimes or infractions, the police may simply release your grandchild with a citation indicating a court date on it.
 However, most of the time, when the police suspect your grandchild of committing a crime, they will place them under arrest and transport them to the local police station for the booking process.
 During this process, they will be photographed and fingerprinted and their biographical information will be collected.
 What happens next will depend on whether your grandchild is a juvenile or an adult.